Madnialihussain/Madnialihussain/README.md

 🎯 **About Me**

 I'm a Full Stack Developer with a strong focus on backend technologies like .NET, Ruby on Rails, and PostgreSQL.
 My passion lies in building high-performance distributed systems and optimizing algorithms for real-time operations.
-I also have hands-on experience integrating AI/ML models like the Temporal Fusion Transformer and building RAG pipelines with LLMs.
+I also have hands-on experience integrating AI/ML models and building RAG pipelines with LLMs.

 Just Finished **Master’s in Artificial Intelligence** in Dublin, I’m combining my strong development background with applied AI to solve complex, data-driven problems.